The Wasserstein-Fourier Distance for Stationary Time Series: Introduction

-Beyond the realm of spectral analysis, metrics for comparing general densities are governed by those based on the Euclidean distance and the Kullback-Leibler (KL) divergence, the latter requiring that one distribution \emph{dominates}\footnote{Distribution $p$ dominates distribution $q$ if the support of $q$ is included in the support of $p$.} the other.
-We claim that these distances are not natural when comparing distributions of power, and might impose stringent requirements on the densities under study.
-In particular, both these distances are meaningful when the densities share a common support.
-In a nutshell, our point of view follows from the fact that Euclidean and KL are \emph{vertical} divergences, meaning that they compare the (point-wise) values of two distributions for a given location in the $x$-axis (frequency).
-In this paper, however, we focus on how spectral energy is distributed across different values of the $x$-axis, thus requiring a \emph{horizontal} distance.
-For this type of distance, optimal transport stands as a natural alternative which has already proven successful in a number of machine learning challenges such as clustering of distributions \cite{ye2017fast} and unsupervised learning \cite{arjovsky2017wasserstein}.
+Beyond the realm of spectral analysis, the \emph{de facto} tool for comparing general densities are Bregman divergences \cite{amari2007methods, banerjee2005clustering}.
+The most popular one being the Kullback-Leibler (KL) divergence, which requires that one distribution \emph{dominates}\footnote{Distribution $p$ dominates distribution $q$ if the support of $q$ is included in the support of $p$.} the other.
+To a lesser extent, the Euclidean distance has also been used for general-purpose comparison of distributions.
+In this article, we claim that the KL, IS and Euclidean distances have a fundamental drawback when comparing distributions of power, and thus they impose stringent requirements on the densities under study.
+In particular, these distances are only meaningful when the densities share a common support.
+In a nutshell, our point of view follows from the fact that the KL, IS and Euclidean distances are \emph{vertical} divergences, meaning that they compare the (point-wise) values of two distributions for a given location in the $x$-axis (frequency).
+We, however, focus on how spectral energy is distributed across different values of the $x$-axis, thus requiring a \emph{horizontal} distance.
+Fig.~\ref{fig:hor_vert} illustrates the differences between a vertical and a horizontal distance using two Gaussians: observe that when these Gaussians become farther apart, the vertical distance becomes insensitive, whereas the horizontal one faithfully represents the \emph{displacement} regardless of how far apart the densities are.